New York, Susquehanna and Western Railway: Post-Conrail activity

 In July 2011, NYS&W obtained ownership of five leased CEFX locomotives to aid their increasing power shortage.
 The five locomotives were used to supplement the railway's fleet in mainline service and occasional local freight service.
-New FRA-compliant diesel multiple unit rail cars were also placed into service.

-That same year, a project to rehabilitate the Utica branch began by the Chenango County Industrial Development Agency, with funding being provided by the agency, Chenango County, the New York State Department of Transportation, and the federal Economic Development Administration.
-Throughout the 2010s, the project was promoted via social networking blogs and Facebook, resulting in Kinnelon officials publicly voicing support for it.
+That same year, a project to rehabilitate the Utica branch began by the Chenango County Industrial Development Agency.
+Funding was provided by the agency, Chenango County, the New York State Department of Transportation, and the federal Economic Development Administration.
 By May 2017, the project was completed, and service on the Utica branch was resumed.
+Service was again discontinued in 2018, and the 60 miles from Chenango Forks to Sangerfield is currently out-of-service with no customers and no prospects.
+In 2025, Open Space Institute officially proposed to purchase and convert the right of way into a rail trail.

+The project to reactivate commuter services along the right of way from Hawthorne to Hackensack remained in the planning stages through the 2010s.
+Throughout the decade, the project was promoted via social networking blogs and Facebook, resulting in Kinnelon officials publicly voicing support for it.

-In October 2015, U.S. Congressman Bill Pascrell joined state legislators in creating a coalition to revive NJ Transit's proposed Hawthorne-Sparta commuter service over the NYS&W. In January 2016, the local governments of the involved municipalities passed concurrent resolutions to restart the project.
-In 2021, the NYS&W formally abandoned their Lodi and Passaic branch lines.
+In October 2015, U.S. Congressman Bill Pascrell joined state legislators in creating a coalition to revive NJ Transit's proposed Hawthorne-Sparta commuter service over the NYS&W. In January 2016, the local governments of the involved municipalities passed concurrent resolutions to restart the project.The Passaic–Bergen–Hudson Transit Project was not included in NJ Transit's 2020 ten-year capital plan.

+In 2021, the NYS&W formally abandoned their Lodi and Passaic branches, dating from 1896 and 1885 respectively.
+Both were ripped up in 2025.

+In July 2024, James Bonner succeeded Nathan Fenno as president of the NYS&W. Bonner previously served in the same capacity for the New York and Atlantic Railway on Long Island.

+Modern Operations

+As of 2026, the NYS&W operates over 400 mi of trackage in New Jersey, New York, and Pennsylvania and services over 60 customers.
+With the exception of occasional bridge traffic for the Middletown and New Jersey Railroad (M&NJ), all of the annual carloads generated or destined for the NYS&W are for online customers.
+Commodities are diverse and include Asphalt, Construction Waste, Food Oils, Frack Sand, Plastics, Lumber Products, Aggregates, Paper Products, Sugar, and Propane.